MichalOpoka/ecfr/cfr/title-10-Energy/chapter-XVII-Defense-Nuclear-Facilities-Safety-Board/part-1703-Public-Information-Requests/section-1703.107.md

 *Representative of the news media* refers to any person actively gathering news for an entity that is organized and operated to publish or broadcast news to the public.
 The term *news* means information that is about current events or that would be of current interest to the public.
 Examples of news media entities include television or radio stations broadcasting to the public at large, and publishers of periodicals (but only in those instances when the periodicals can qualify as disseminations of “news”) who make their products available for purchase or subscription by the general public.
 These examples are not intended to be all-inclusive.
 Moreover, as traditional methods of news delivery evolve (e.g., electronic dissemination of newspapers through telecommunications services), such alternative media may be included in this category.
 A “freelance” journalist may be regarded as working for a news organization if the journalist can demonstrate a solid basis for expecting publication through that organization, even though the journalist is not actually employed by the news organization.
 A publication contract would be the clearest proof, but the Board may also look to the past publication record of a requester in making this determination.

-(2) *Fees.* (i) If documents are requested for commercial use, the Board shall charge the average hourly pay rate for Board employees, plus the average hourly projected benefits cost, for document search time and for document review time, and the costs of duplication as established in the schedule of fees referenced in paragraph (b)(6) of this section.
+(2) *Fees.*(i) If documents are requested for commercial use, DNFSB shall charge the hourly salary and projected benefits costs of agency personnel who search for and review records in response to a request, and for the costs of duplication as set out in subsection (b)(6) of this section.

-(ii) If documents are not sought for commercial use and the request is made by an educational or noncommercial scientific institution, whose purpose is scholarly or scientific research, or a representative of the news media, the Board's charges shall be limited to the direct costs of duplication as established in the schedule of fees referenced in paragraph (b)(6) of this section.
+(ii) If documents are not sought for commercial use and the request is made by an educational or noncommercial scientific institution, whose purpose is scholarly or scientific research, or a representative of the news media, DNFSB's charges shall be limited to the direct costs of duplication as set out in subsection (b)(6) of this section.
 There shall be no charge for the first 100 pages of duplication.

-(iii) For a request not described in paragraphs (b)(2) (i) or (ii) of this section the Board shall charge the average hourly pay rate for Board employees, plus the average hourly projected benefits cost, for document search time, and the direct costs of duplication as established in the schedule of fees referenced in paragraph (b)(6) of this section.
-There shall be no charge for document review time and the first 100 pages of reproduction and the first two hours of search time will be furnished without charge.
+(iii) For a request not described in paragraphs (b)(2) (i) or (ii) of this section, DNFSB shall charge the hourly salary and projected benefits costs of the agency's personnel who search for records in response to a request and the direct costs of duplication as set out in subsection (b)(6) of this section.
+There shall be no charge for document review time, and the first 100 pages of reproduction and the first two hours of search time will be provided without charge.

 (iv) The Board will not assess any fees if it has failed to meet its deadlines in § 1703.108.